thomas-engels/lga_assigner/readme.md

-# Did your group struggle to quickly assign LGA questions?
+# Struggle to quickly assign the LGA questions?

 *This script helps you easily assign the questions; accounting for question difficulty and meeting the three people per question requirement.*